bricehemery/symfony_project_2/README.md

 # symfony_project_2

-A blog with articles, users who can like articles.
+A blog with articles,and users who can like them.